dint-dev/kind/README.md

 # Overview

-This is __Kind framework__ for serialization / persistence / reactive state management.

-__This is an initial experimental version.
-The APIs are not frozen.__
+An unified data layer framework that enables serialization / persistence / state management for any Dart class.
+This an early version and the APIs are not frozen.
+The package requires a null-safe version of Dart SDK (currently beta SDKs only).

 ## Links
   * [API reference](https://pub.dev/documentation/kind/latest/)